 Routine nail trimming is an important part of keeping your cat healthy.
 If nails are not cared for regularly, they can actually curl under and grow into the paw pads, causing swelling and infection.

-Although most cats keep this from happening with scratching behavior, it's still important to look at the nails periodically.
-In addition, long, sharp nails can cause a lot of damage to your property and your lap!
-Most cats need their nails trimed about every three to six weeks.
+Although most cats keep this from happening with scratching behavior, it's still important to look at the nails periodically; long, sharp nails can cause a lot of damage to your property and your lap.
+Ideally, cats should have their nails trimmed every three to six weeks.

 To trim tiny kitten nails, you can simply use human nail clippers.
 However, you will need cat nail trimmers for older kittens and adult cats.
 There are a few types of cat nail trimmers available at pet supply stores.
 Many owners prefer the scissors-style or spring-hinge nail trimmers.

 After you purchase cat nail trimmers, practice using them on dry spaghetti so you can get the feel of how they cut.

-Start with your cat in a relaxed state, such as after a meal.
-With your cat in your lap, pet her on the body and make sure she is at ease.
-Next, gently pick up one of your cat's paws, doing a little more each day, keeping sessions to a few minutes at the most.
-Work your way up over time.
-Eventually, try gently squeezing one of her toes to get the nail extended.
+The next step will be to pick up one of the cat's paws, doing a little more each day, and keeping sessions to a few minutes at the most.
+Eventually, try gently squeezing one of its toes to get the nail extended.
 Remember to reward your cat for calmness.
 Go back a step if your cat becomes anxious or agitated.

 Now it's time to introduce your cat to the nail trimmers.
 Do this during one of your calm petting sessions.
 Let your cat sniff and explore the trimmers without moving them at first.
 Gradually start to move the trimmers, rewarding for calmness.

 After several days of sessions, try gently touching the trimmers to your cat's paws.
 Then, try picking up a paw and touching the trimmers to the paw again.
-Remeber to keep the rewards coming.
+Remember to keep the rewards coming.

 Remember that all cats learn at their own pace.
 Kittens may even be ready in a few days.

-How to Cut Your Cat's Nails Properly
+How to Cut Your Cat's Nails

 - Most cats have white nails with pink at the base.
 The pink part contains the cuticle, or "quick," where the nerves and blood vessels are.
 You do not want to cut this part or it may cause pain and bleeding.
 Look for the place where the pink ends and the white part begins.

-Stop and praise your cat, offering a food reward.
+- Stop and praise your cat, offering a food reward.
 If your cat is not anxious or agitated, move on and repeat the process on the next paw.

 Problems When Trimming Cat Nails

 If your cat is too wiggly to handle for nail trims, you may need to get help from someone else.
 It may be easier to have one person hold your cat on a table while you focus on the nails.
 If you hear growling or hissing, it's best to stop so no one gets hurt.